vedant416/weather-app-python/README.md

 ### non gui.py is non GUI version of app

-(If you dont know tkinter non_gui.py file is easy to understand)
+(If you dont know tkinter non_gui.py file is easy to understan)